 2. Increased Employee Productivity

-Implementing phantom stock schemes benefits the company in terms of its human resource in two ways:
+Implementing phantom stock pros the company in terms of its human resource in two ways:

 - The employees work with renewed enthusiasm which leads to an increase in overall productivity.